Function 02 / 07 · Build

 Optimised

 The library shrinks as quality grows.
+The AI's prompt evolves on the same cadence.
 Macros are consolidated.
+Prompts are versioned.
 Workflows get simpler.
-The operation responds to product changes within a sprint.
+The operation responds to product changes within a sprint, on both sides.
+The handoff seam is a designed surface, not an accident.

 • Workflows simplifying